 What you need before you start your application

-- To allocate a suitable number to new or sub-divided properties you will need to submit planning permission with your application.
+- To allocate suitable numbers to new or sub-divided properties, you will need to submit planning permission with your application

-- You will need to upload a map/plan of new roads in relation to existing highways.
-For property numbering the footprint and property boundary will need to be shown in relation to the existing highway with the primary access from the highway clearly marked.
+- An uploadable map/plan of new roads in relation to existing highways showing the footprint and property boundary will need in relation to the existing highway and primary access from the highway clearly marked

 - The new name for your property